Legislative Action by the Virginia Maritime Association, Representing Maritime Industries

 2014 - Appropriation of $6.2M made that year for the planning and preliminary engineering for dredging the Norfolk Harbor to a depth of 55 feet and the Southern Branch of the Elizabeth River to depths up to 45 feet, and the strengthening of state laws pertaining to privatization of Virginia’s state-owned terminals.

-For additional information: Legislative Highlights 2000-2016 | Historical Advocacy Milestones
+For additional information: Historical Advocacy Milestones

-VMA's Port Day
+VMA's Maritime Day

-“Port Day” is hosted by VMA each year during the Virginia General Assembly.
+“Maritme Day” is hosted by VMA each year during the Virginia General Assembly.
 All 140 Delegates and Senators are visited by VMA member representatives providing the opportunity to share, bring awareness and answer questions.

-Learn about Port Day
+Learn about Maritime Day